controlscanmdr/cyclops/README.md

 # Cyclops

+# NOTE: This project is no longer actively maintained

 Cyclops is a single-page application (SPA) that displays real-time data from an instance of [Cyphon](https://dunbarcyber.github.io/cyphon/).
 Built with [React](https://facebook.github.io/react/) and [Typescript](https://www.typescriptlang.org/).

 Cyclops allows you to easily view, assign, and investigate Cyphon alerts.
 It provides an “eye” into your data, enabling you to respond to issues quickly and effectively.